Tankless vs. Traditional Water Heaters: How to Choose the Right System

 • Lower upfront purchase price

-• Lower installation costs
+• Lower installation costs in most cases

 • Widely compatible with existing plumbing